-Eating disorders, such as bulimia and anorexia, can have a significant impact on the health of your smile, and they can directly affect your chances of getting tooth erosion.
-Malnourishment can also make your smile more susceptible to damage and infection.
-People consuming insufficient nutrients can put their smile at increased risk for gum disease and decay.
+Eating disorders, such as bulimia and anorexia, can have a significant impact on the health of your smile.
+One of the primary effects eating disorders have on oral health is increasing the chances of developing enamel erosion.
+However, there are other considerations as well.
+For example, malnourishment can make your smile more susceptible to damage and infection.
+People consuming insufficient nutrients also put their smile at increased risk for gum disease and decay.
 Bulimic patients can cause further damage to their smile because frequent vomiting exposes teeth to stomach acids.
 This combination of insufficient nutrition and acidic exposure can deteriorate your teeth’s enamel and open the door to a variety of oral problems.

 Other dental effects of eating disorders include: